An old woman lived in a terraced house. She was a vegan and she loved all kinds of animals. She believed that it was a bad thing to kill an animal.

 And she was right.
 The little mouse came again.
 And the woman gave her some bread crumbs to eat.
 The mouse was happy.
 The woman was happy.
 They were really good friends now.

-The mice very happy, too.
-Next day, there were fifteen mice in the kitchen.
-Few days later there were about thirty.
+The mice were very happy, too.
+On the following day, there were fifteen mice in the kitchen.
+A few days later there were about thirty.
 And they didn’t go away now.
 They started to live in the woman’s house.